cabul/RadikalChess/README.md

 - No-capture moves have to threaten the king or at least approach it (as of chebyshev distance)
 - The game ends when there is any player with no moves left or his king checkmate

-Furthermore the classical chess board has been modified
+Furthermore the classical chess board has been modified:

 <table>
   <tr>